Ashutos777/Entertainer-Data-Analysis/README.md

 # Entertainer Data Analysis
-* The Dataset Contains the Foreign direct investment in India for the last 17 years from 2000-01 to 2016-17 of Different Sectors.
+* The Dataset Contains the Entertainers data.
 * This dataset contains sector and financial year wise data of Foreign Direct Investment in India .

 ## DATASET -

-* #### For Dataset Please Refer to :
+* #### For Dataset Please Refer to : entertainer datasets

 ## TOOLS USED -